Somya7/guessing-number/README.md

 # guessing-number

-Game To Guess any number between 1 t0 20
+Game To Guess any number between 1 to 20
 Keeps Track of highest score